Artane, Dublin: Silken Thomas and Artane Castle

 In 1534, when Silken Thomas appeared in Dublin, the citizens, feeling unable to defend the city, allowed his troops to enter and lay siege to Dublin Castle.
 Among those who had taken refuge in the Castle was John Alen, Archbishop of Dublin.
 He had incurred the enmity of the FitzGeralds (also known as the Geraldines) by zeal in promoting Wolsey's plans and now dreaded their vengeance.
 He tried to escape by sea, but his ship was driven ashore at Clontarf.
 He sought refuge at Artane Castle, the home of his friend and fellow councillor Thomas St. Lawrence: St. Lawrence willingly took him in, but his hiding place was betrayed and he was captured.
 When brought before Silken Thomas, he implored the Earl to spare his life, but the young lord turned away with contempt, saying "Beir uaim an bodach" ("take the fellow away").
 These words were interpreted as an order to put him to death and he was murdered in cold blood.
 For this crime, Silken Thomas was excommunicated by the Pope and thus lost many of his adherents.
 A slab bearing his name is still to be seen in the Archbishop's cemetery.
-In this old cemetery, there is also the 18th-century tomb of Richard Hollywood of Elm Park and the ruins of the 13th-century parish church.
+In this old cemetery, there is also the 18th-century tomb of Richard Hollywood of Elm Park and the ruins of the 13th-century parish church, dedicated to St. Nicholas, it was a Chapel of the Medieval Finglas Church, the church was alter transferred to Coolock parish.

 Artane Castle was used as a garrison during the 1641 Rebellion for a small army under the command of Luke Netterville of Corballis.
 The army raided two vessels at Clontarf led by the Commander of the Garrison of Dublin, Sir Charles Coote.
 They then battled in an area called Bloody Hallow, south of Swords.
 The Castle was pulled down in 1825 and using material from the castle a house was built on the site by Matthew Boyle.
 Boyle was a wealthy linen merchant which a business on Mary Street.